 Periodontal Treatments

-• Laser therapy: Certain lasers can help reduce bacteria and inflamed tissue.
+- Laser therapy: Certain lasers can help reduce bacterial activity and inflammation in tissue.
 Dr. Gartner may use laser therapy along with deep cleaning to improve results and comfort.

 Stages of Gum Disease